montefalconjohn/weather-forecast/README.md

 # Weather Forecast

-This is a simple Weather forecast application using React JS, OpenWeather API, and Auth0 (authentication and authorization).
+This is a simple Weather forecast application using React JS + Typescript, OpenWeather API, and Auth0 (authentication and authorization).

 ## Prerequisites